open-resources/physics_bank/content/public/006.Force/Topic Outcome/Pinball Machine Precursor/Pinball Machine Precursor.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Pinball Machine Precursor
+    params_vars_title: Pinball Machine Precursor
-      l_u: 8.38
-      l_c: 5.34
-      rise: 8.42
+    params_l_u: 8.33
+    params_l_c: 7.23
+    params_rise: 8.32
-      radius: 24
+    params_radius: 24
-      m_b: 10.0
+    params_m_b: 10.0
-      part2:
-        ans1:
-          value: No, because the ball moves parallel to the walls of the track.
+    params_part2_ans1_value: No, because the ball moves parallel to the walls of the track.
 The normal force and displacement are perpendicular.
-        ans2:
-          value: Yes, because the ball moves parallel to the walls of the track.
+    params_part2_ans2_value: Yes, because the ball moves parallel to the walls of the track.
 The normal force and displacement are parallel.
-        ans3:
-          value: No, because the ball moves parallel to the walls of the track.
+    params_part2_ans3_value: No, because the ball moves parallel to the walls of the track.
 The normal force and displacement are parallel.
-        ans4:
-          value: Yes, because the ball moves parallel to the walls of the track.
+    params_part2_ans4_value: Yes, because the ball moves parallel to the walls of the track.
 The normal force and displacement are perpendicular.
-      part4:
-        ans1:
-          value: The normal force will be zero wherever the ball first leaves the wall.
+    params_part4_ans1_value: The normal force will be zero wherever the ball first leaves the wall.
-        ans2:
-          value: The normal force will be equal to $g$.
+    params_part4_ans2_value: The normal force will be equal to $g$.
-        ans3:
-          value: The normal force will be close to $1 N$.
+    params_part4_ans3_value: The normal force will be close to $1 N$.
-        ans4:
-          value: The normal force will be half of its initial value.
+    params_part4_ans4_value: The normal force will be half of its initial value.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 A precursor of pinball machines involved manually pushing down on a ball suspended atop of a spring in a track that allows the ball only to travel up a ramp as shown in the figure.
-The unstretched spring has a length of $l_u=$ {{ params.l_u }} $cm$, over the 1.00 $m$ length of the board the track rises by $r=$ {{ params.rise }} $cm$, and the top of the board is circular, with a radius of {{ params.radius }}.0 $cm$.
+The unstretched spring has a length of $l_u=$ {{ params.l_u }} $cm$, over the 1.00 $m$ length of the board the track rises by $r=$ {{ params_rise }} $cm$, and the top of the board is circular, with a radius of {{ params_radius }}.0 $cm$.

 Treat the ball as a particle of mass $m$ = {{ params.m_b }} $g$, (treating it as a sphere would give a small additional term to the kinetic energy) and ignore friction.